Blog

 The Matching Principle Visualized in Excel...

-What is the Matching Principle?
-In the world of financial accounting, the Matching Principle stands as a cornerstone, ensuring that companies accurately... more »
+In the world of financial accounting, the Matching Principle stands as a cornerstone, ensuring that companies accurately report their financial health.... more »

 Building a Cohort Analysis in Excel

-Understanding Cohort Analysis: A Deep Dive Cohort analysis is a powerful tool used in business analytics to understand the behavior of specific groups over time.... more »
+Cohort analysis is a powerful tool used in business analytics to understand the behavior of specific groups over time.
+These groups, or "cohorts," usually... more »

 Difference between LBO Model and FP&A Model

 Here are the primary differences between an LBO Model and FP&A Model...
-LBO Model Often complicated in its structure, an LBO Model is shorter-term in... more »
+Often complicated in its structure, an LBO Model is shorter-term in nature in... more »

 Debt Issuance Costs: Modeling Convenience vs. GAAP Accuracy